Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Main ingredients of IBUU modeling and Bayesian inference

 where $E_0(\rho)$ is the energy per nucleon in cold symmetric nuclear matter at density $\rho$.
 More specifically, we have \cite{Bertsch,BALI1}

 Thus, once the single free parameter $K$ characterizing the EOS is specified, the entire density dependence of the EOS is determined.
 For example, the skewness and kurtosis at $\rho_0$

 are then also determined completely.
 For an illustration, they are shown in the left panel of Fig. \ref{J0Z0K} as functions of $K$.
 It is seen that while the $K$ and $J_0$ are positively correlated, the $K$ and $Z_0$ are anti-correlated.
 While in calculating $J_0$ and $Z_0$ the high-order derivatives of $E_0(\rho)$ are also taken at $\rho_0$, they actually characterize the density dependence of $E_0(\rho)$ at both sub-saturation and supra-saturation densities significantly away from $\rho_0$.
+At an arbitrary density $\rho$, the skewness and kurtosis can be written respectively as